French government readying decree on retirement age

-PARIS (Reuters) - France’s new government will sign off on a decree next week to roll back the pension age for people who have worked since early in life, its prime minister said on Friday, reversing in part a reform that had been welcomed by financial markets.
+PARIS (Reuters) - France’s new Socialist government will sign off on a decree next week that would partially roll back the pension age for people who have worked since early in life, Prime Minister Jean-Marc Ayrault said on Friday.

-Premier Jean-Marc Ayrault said in an interview with BFM TV that there was no need to pass a law to make the changes to a 2010 pension reform, and instead a decree would be presented at the Socialist government’s June 6 cabinet meeting.
+Ayrault said in an interview with BFM TV that there was no need to pass a law to make the changes to a 2010 pension reform, and instead a decree would be presented at the government’s June 6 cabinet meeting.

 “Restoring the retirement age to 60 for those who have worked 41 years will be the main issue of next week’s cabinet meeting.
 A decree will be presented to the cabinet on June 6 for approval,” Ayrault said.